estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 }
 ```

-According to [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/:host), the **`:host`** [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) [pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) selects the shadow host of the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) containing the CSS it is used inside — in other words, this **allows you to select a custom element from inside its shadow DOM.**
+According to [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/:host), the **`:host`** [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) [pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) selects the shadow host of the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) containing the CSS that's used inside — in other words, this **allows you to select a custom element from inside its shadow DOM.**

 `display: contents` causes an element's children to appear as if they were direct children of the element's parent, ignoring the element itself.
 To find out more visit [this page](https://caniuse.com/css-display-contents#:~:text=display%3A%20contents%20causes%20an%20element's,grid%20or%20similar%20layout%20techniques.).